Bear attacks on the rise in Japan: How to safely hike our forests and mountains

 At very close range, or if the bear approaches

-Take advantage of any hesitation by the bear to retreat to a safe location.
+Take advantage of any hesitation by the bear to move to a safe place.

-At very close range, the risk of direct attacks or aggressive reactions is high.
-While there is no guaranteed way to avoid an attack, carrying bear spray and using it can significantly increase your chance of deterring the bear.
+At very close range, the risk of a direct attack or an aggressive reaction is higher.
+There is no guaranteed way to prevent an attack, but carrying and knowing how to use bear spray greatly increases your chances of deterring a bear.

 If you spot a bear